 - Fill in other details as per your preferences and press save

-This completes your VPN server creation process.
-From now, connecting to your newly created VPN server will only be a single click away, offering you the convenience to connect to your home network privately even when you’re traveling abroad or located at a distance to your home.
+This completes your VPN server creation process in Canada.
+From now, connecting to your newly created VPN server in Canada will only be a single click away, offering you the convenience to connect to your home network privately even when you’re traveling abroad or located at a distance to your home.

-In order to connect to the server remotely over the Internet, you will also need to configure your router to route the incoming traffic to the designated PC hosting the server.
+In order to connect to the server remotely over the Internet in Canada, you will also need to configure your router to route the incoming traffic to the designated PC hosting the server in Canada.

-To do this, you just need to open your router’s configuration page and forward port 1723 to the IP address of the computer hosting the VPN server.
+To do this, you just need to open your router’s configuration page and forward port 1723 to the IP address of the computer hosting the VPN server in Canada.

 A handy trick you can apply to enhance security of your VPN connection is to create a port forwarding rule consisting of a random external port which could be something like 98537 to the internal port 1723.